 There's also a LITE-SHOW variant with reflective glow-in-the-dark elements to increase visibility at night and a PLATINUM variant with metallic accents based on Shibori dyeing techniques.

-See our recommendations for the best running shoes for other options.
+See our recommendations for the best running shoes to find the perfect runner for your needs.

 The ASICS GEL-KAYANO 31 and ASICS GEL-NIMBUS 26 are both popular and long-standing models in ASICS' lineup, but they suit different needs.
 The GEL-KAYANO 31 is aimed at runners who need more stability, with dedicated support elements and a slightly wider outsole.
 The GEL-NIMBUS 26, on the other hand, is a more neutral daily trainer designed for maximum comfort, with a slightly higher stack height and more balanced cushioning in the heel and forefoot.